Purim Social Justice Guide

 This Purim, when the wicked Haman's name is called out during the m’gillah reading, use a box of macaroni and cheese – or any other uncooked pasta – as a grogger (noisemaker).
 After the service, donate the boxes of pasta to food banks.

-Create gifts of Purim goodies such as hamentaschen and bring them to people who would have difficulty buying the items themselves.
+Create gifts of Purim goodies such as hamantaschen and bring them to people who would have difficulty buying the items themselves.
 Children of any age can decorate the boxes or make greeting cards to include.
 Gifts might be brought as part of a visit to a senior center or left anonymously for families in need.
 Your local Jewish Family Service or rabbi can provide you with a person or place that would love to receive your gift.

 Gift certificates to local grocery stores can help food pantries assist clients with meeting the dietary needs that canned food drives cannot address, allowing clients in need to purrchase fresh foods that food pantries cannot stock.

-Have a Party to Feed the Hungry
+Have a party to feed the hungry.

 Are you hosting or attending a Purim party or se’udah (festive meal)?
 Make a donation to a food pantry of to another organization that fights hunger for a percentage of the cost of the food.
 Ask guests to bring donations of money or canned goods to help fulfill their obligation to give gifts to the poor – and to add meaning to your celebration.